appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 ```

 :::note
-If prepared statements are enabled and you're using widget bindings, there's no need to use quotes.
+When prepared statements are enabled and widget bindings are used, quotes are not required.
 :::

 Learn more about [Server-side Filter on Table](/build-apps/how-to-guides/Server-side-filtering-table)